shivvo/anvil/README.md

 * Cygwin - a collection of GNU and open source tools which provide functionality similar to a Linux distribution, plus a POSIX emulation layer
 * Windows Subsystem for Linux (Bash on Windows) - an implementation of Linux syscalls by Microsoft in order to run a full Linux bash

 Each of these options has pros and cons, and probably the most preferred option is Bash on Windows.
-The danger, however, is that since i;ts a work-in-progress by Microsoft, there's always a chance that it won't have the functionality a developer might need - simply because the Linux syscall hasn't been implemented yet. d
+The danger, however, is that since it's a work-in-progress by Microsoft, there's always a chance that it won't have the functionality a developer might need - simply because the Linux syscall hasn't been implemented yet.

 This project uses Vagrant to build Linux Environments for Development (LEDs) for Windows 10 users and makes use of other open source tools to create a smooth workflow.
 It's streamlined for a workflow where:
 * the user writes code using a text editor directly on Windows
 * the user can use Linux tools inside Vagrant to compile their code or perform other tasks